mfpinheiro/react-native-quotes-app/README.md

 - Install Expo (more info in expo.io)

-- npm install
+- yarn

-- npm start
+- yarn start

 Scan the barcode :D